bluescarni/heyoka/doc/tut_cfunc.rst

 Compiled functions
 ==================

-heyoka can compile just-in-time multivariate vector functions defined via the :ref:`expression system <tut_expression_system>`.
+heyoka can compile just-in-time (JIT) multivariate vector functions defined via the :ref:`expression system <tut_expression_system>`.
 This feature is described and explored in detail in a :ref:`dedicated tutorial <hypy:cfunc_tut>` for heyoka.py, the